alelawsoWTAMU/CIDM_6325_Final_Project_Lawson/docs/AI_USAGE_DISCLOSURE.md

 This document provides comprehensive disclosure of artificial intelligence usage in the development of the Homestead Compass Django web application.
 GitHub Copilot, powered by Claude Sonnet 4.5, was used extensively throughout the project lifecycle for code generation, architectural decisions, documentation, debugging, and problem-solving.
 This disclosure details the nature of AI assistance, specific prompts used, human oversight applied, and areas where AI recommendations were accepted, modified, or rejected.

-**Project Status**: Functional MVP with all baseline features implemented, 30+ templates created, authentication system complete, and community tips functionality operational.
+**Project Status**: Functional MVP with all baseline features implemented, 35+ templates created, authentication system complete, community tips functionality operational, and Expert Blog Posts CMS fully deployed with rich text editing, approval workflow, and engagement features.

 ---